RebelGuy/chat-mate-client/README.md

 never has a chance to interact with its private `GuiNewChat` object (which remains to be the default implementation).

 # Change Log
+## v1.11 - The Modal Update [20/3/2022]
+- Created a brand new, fully fledged HTML-inspired layout engine
+  - Automatic layout calculations
+  - Hierarchical rendering and event propagation
+  - Beautiful API via abstraction of low-level details
+  - Impressive visual debugging capabilities
+- The modal for modifying experience now uses the new layout engine
+- The Counter and Countdown Title are now their own components
+  - Both support translation, and counters support scaling
+  - Can be set up via new modals by right clicking the HUD screen and selecting the relevant option from the context menu
+- Small visual fixes in chat

 ## v1.10 - The Emoji Update [5/3/2022]
 - Added Custom Emoji rendering in chat
 - Visual fixes and improvements